 As you can imagine, we get lots of enquiries regarding setting up new libraries, so we thought we would share a list of resources that will give you a solid introduction to the world of sharing libraries.
-Soak it up all!
+Soak it all up!

-- MyTurn is the platform of choice for most sharing libraries’ inventories, and is what we use at ETL.
-They’re responsive, have been super nimble during the covid pandemic, and their CEO, Gene, is a former tool librarian, so he knows what we all need.
-They also support libraries with updates, regular newsletter and help section on their website to demonstrate new innovations on the platform.
+2. MyTurn is the platform of choice for most sharing libraries’ inventories, and is what we use at ETL.
+They’re responsive, have been super nimble during the Covid pandemic, and their CEO, Gene, is a former tool librarian, so he knows what we need.
+They also support libraries with updates, a regular newsletter, and they even have a resources page on their website for anyone thinking of starting a sharing library.

-- The Ellen McArthur Foundation are big news in the circular economy, and do a lot of research relevant to sharing libraries.
-They came up with the ‘butterfly diagram’ which you will start to see a lot of, and there is an excellent article on their website about our pals at the Toronto Tool Library.
+3. The Ellen McArthur Foundation has done a lot of research relevant to sharing libraries and is a big contributor to the circular economy world.
+They came up with the ‘butterfly diagram’ which you will start to see a lot of (it’s below), and there is an excellent article on their website about our pals at the Toronto Tool Library.

 At this point, you probably still haven’t had all your questions answered… Who is your insurance with?
 Should I buy new tools?
 What if they don’t come back?
 What tools don’t you lend out?
-Annual membership or pay per loan?
+Do you do annual memberships or pay per loan?

 We get these all the time and we say:

 - You can, but it’s not really the point is it?
 You will likely have more than you need pretty quickly through donations or secondhand sources.
 If you do have a budget for new tools, use it to plug gaps or to buy high use items (for us those are drills, circular saws, and jigsaws).